236 Foot Thrill Ride Planned For California’s Great America

 The hyper coaster project is officially on hold.
 Paperwork for Permit Case Number BLD2018-51441: “3RD PARTY STRUCTURAL REVIEW ONLY – Flat work & landscape demolition, rough grading, utility relocation, ride foundation & building number 560 for phased construction of a 210 foot roller coaster” has been defined as cancelled on the Santa Clara permit website.
 Although the work on the project has stopped, it could eventually be resumed as seen with the park’s iconic Gold Striker coaster.

 It seems the hyper-coaster project at California’s Great America is being halted completely and possibly moved to another Cedar Fair park.
-This might be the beginning stages of the new project rumored to be starting at Kings Island.
+This might be the beginning stages of the new project starting at Kings Island.
 If so, we could see Cedar Fair working with B&M once again in Cincinnati.
 The plots of land available at Kings Island would not fit the land at California’s Great America, so the coaster would need to be redesigned to fit a plot of land at Kings Island.
 But regardless, Cedar Fair has already spent the funds with B&M, so it would still make sense if the project was re-located.
 Only time will tell..

 For tickets and more information, visit the official California’s Great America website by clicking here.